Office Location: 400 Poydras Tower, Poydras St, Suite 1975, New Orleans, LA 70130

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of truck accident victims for more than 20 years.
-If you were injured in a truck accident, call our office right now to schedule a free consultation!
+Our legal team at Trust Guss Injury Lawyers, is nationally recognized for protecting the rights of truck accident victims for more than 20 years.
+If you were injured in a big rig accident, call our office right now to schedule a free consultation!
 Because we take all our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.

-If you would like to discuss your situation without paying a DIME, please call 800-898-4877 or CLICK HERE to contact us online.
+If you need an 18-wheeler accident lawyer near you and would like to discuss your situation without paying a DIME, please call 800-898-4877 or fill out our simple form to contact us online.
 We have someone available 24 HOURS A DAY, 7 DAYS A WEEK, to help you.